Inverting Data Transformations via Diffusion Sampling

 \subsection{Affine/homography invariant image classification}

 Next, we demonstrate TIED on image classification problems using a trained convolutional neural network under unknown affine and homography (perspective) transformations, closely following the experimental setup of \citet{shumaylov2024lie}.
 As our pretrained network $f_\theta$, we use a ResNet18~\citep{he2016deep} trained to classify $40\times40$ padded MNIST images.
 To test its robustness and generalization, we consider two challenging transformation groups.
 The first is the group of affine transformations ${\rm Aff}(2,\mathbb{R})$, and the second is the group of homography (perspective) transformations, isomorphic to the projective general linear group ${\rm PGL}(3,\mathbb{R})$.
 Despite their widespread use in computer vision, these groups have high mathematical complexities: both are noncompact, non-Abelian, and lack a bi-invariant metric.
-We construct the respective test sets as 10,000-sized random subsets of affNIST and homNIST test images from \citet{macdonald2022enabling}. \draft{In addition to classification accuracy of $f_\theta$, as a supplementary metric we measure the Fréchet inception distance (FID)~\citep{heusel2017gans, fatir2018metrics} between the inverse-transformed test images the training images of $f_\theta$.}
+We construct the respective test sets as 10,000-sized random subsets of affNIST and homNIST test images from \citet{macdonald2022enabling}.
+In addition to classification accuracy of $f_\theta$, we measure the Fréchet inception distance (FID)~\citep{heusel2017gans, fatir2018metrics} between the inverse-transformed test images and the training images of $f_\theta$ as a supplementary metric.

 The baselines include general optimization and sampling methods on Lie groups, as well as specialized methods for inverting transformations for robust neural perception.
-For the former, we test trivialized kinetic Langevin \citep{kong2024convergence} and LieLAC \citep{shumaylov2024lie}, which respectively do trivialized gradient-based sampling and optimization \citep{lezcano2019trivializations}.
+For the former, we test trivialized kinetic Langevin \citep{kong2024convergence} and LieLAC \citep{shumaylov2024lie}, which respectively perform trivialized gradient-based sampling and optimization \citep{lezcano2019trivializations}.
 For the latter, we test ITS \citep{schmidt2024tilt}, which performs an iterative search specifically designed for affine transforms, and FoCal~\citep{singhal2025test}, which performs Bayesian optimization on transformation spaces (we use the Lie algebra).